tpill90/battlenet-lancache-prefill/README.md

 By running with the additional flag `--nocache`, **BattleNetPrefill** will no longer cache any files locally, at the expense of slower runtime.

+### -f|--force
+By default, **BattleNetPrefill** will keep track of the most recently prefilled product, and will only attempt to prefill if there it determines there a newer version available for download.
+This default behavior will work best for most use cases, as no time will be wasted re-downloading files that have been previously prefilled.

+Running with the flag `--force` will override this behavior, and instead will always run the prefill, re-downloading all files for the specified product.
+This flag may be useful for diagnostics, or benchmarking network performance.

 # Other Docs
 * [Development Configuration](/docs/Development.md)